Australia to ban import of disposable vapes, citing "disturbing" increase in youth addiction

 In 2012, it became the first country to introduce "plain packaging" laws for cigarettes — a policy since copied by France, Britain and others.

-High taxes have pushed up the price of a packet to about Aus$50 (US$33).
+High taxes have pushed up the price of a packet to about Aus$50 (about $33).

 For some people who would otherwise never have smoked, vaping is a "dangerous gateway" to tobacco, said Kim Caudwell, senior lecturer in psychology at Australia's Charles Darwin University.